alaTest Sites

 See all Apple Laptop ComputersConsumer review (amazon.co.uk)

 alaTest has collected and analyzed 35 user reviews of Apple MacBook Air 11-inch (2010) from Amazon.co.uk.
 The average user rating for this product is 4.5/5, compared to an average user rating of 4.0/5 for other products in the same category on Amazon.co.uk.
-People really like the reliability and design.
-The usability and price also get good reviews, but there are some mixed views about the battery and portability.
-Many are negative about the durability and size.
+Reviewers really like the reliability and design.
+The usability and price are also mentioned favorably, but some have doubts about the durability and size.
+There are mixed opinions on the battery and portability.

 performance, price, usability, design, reliability